thedevelobear/thedevelobear.com/content/post/conditional-object-properties.md

 ## Intro

-I’ve recently came upon a problem where I needed to conditionally add properties to an object.
+I’ve recently come upon a problem where I needed to conditionally add properties to an object.
 It’s not even that rare — there are plenty of API’s that require sending a field in payload only if it changed on the frontend.
 Don’t worry though, it’s easy to achieve.

 Let’s say we have a following object: